ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>A slight chance of showers and thunderstorms after 1pm.
 Sunny, with a high near 97.
-Southwest wind 6 to 10 mph.
-Chance of
+Heat index values as high as 110.
+Southwest
-         precipitation is 20%.<br></div>
+         wind 6 to 10 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">